-NethServer is highly modular: at the end of the installation a bare minimum set of features like network configuration and log viewer is installed.
-The Software center page allows the administrator to select and install additional modules, and also list and update the already installed software packages.
+NethServer is highly modular: at the end of the installation a bare minimum set of features like network configuration and backup are installed.
+The Software Center page allows the administrator to select and install additional applications, and also list and update the already installed software packages.

 A NethServer 7 system receives updates from different software projects: